lit/lit/README.md

  * It uses JavaScript modules, and there's no build set up yet, so out-of-the-box it only runs in Safari 10.1, Chrome Canary (coming in 61), and Firefox 54 (behind a flag).
  * It has a growing test suite, but it has only been run manually on Chrome Canary, Safari 10.1 and Firefox 54.
  * Much more test coverage is needed for complex templates, especially template composition and Function and Iterable values.
- * It has not been benchmarked thouroughly yet.
+ * It has not been benchmarked thoroughly yet.
  * The API may change.

 Even without a build configuration, `lit-html` minified with `babili` and gzipped measures in at less than 1.7k.
 We will strive to keep the size extremely small.